 Cybercrime's Scope: Interpreting 'Access' and 'Authorization' in Computer Misuse Statutes

-This Article presents a comprehensive inquiry into the meaning of unauthorized access statutes.
-It begins by explaining why legislatures enacted unauthorized access statutes, and why early beliefs that such statutes solved the problem of computer misuse have proved remarkably naïve.
-Next, the Article explains how the courts have construed these statutes in an overly broad way that threatens to criminalize a surprising range of innocuous conduct involving computers.
-In the final section, the Article offers a normative proposal for interpreting access and authorization.
-This section argues that courts should reject a contract theory of authorization, and should narrow the scope of unauthorized access statutes to circumvention of code-based restrictions on computer privileges.
-The section justifies this proposal on several grounds.
-First, the proposal will best mediate the line between securing privacy and protecting the liberty of Internet users.
-Second, the proposal mirrors criminal law's traditional treatment of crimes that contain a consent element.
-Third, the proposed approach is consistent with the basic theories of punishment.
-Fourth, the proposed interpretation avoids possible constitutional difficulties that may arise under the broader constructions that courts recently have favored.
+In this Article, Professor Orin Kerr explains the origins of unauthorized access statutes, and examines why the early beliefs that such statutes articulated a clear standard have proven remarkably naive.
+He then shows how and why the courts have construed these statutes in an overly broad manner that threatens to criminalize a surprising range of innocuous conduct involving computers.
+Finally, Professor Kerr offers a normative proposal for interpreting "access" and "authorization."
+Courts should reject a contract-based theory of authorization, and should limit the scope of unauthorized access statutes to circumvention of code-based restrictions on computer privileges.
+This proposed interpretation best mediates between securing privacy and protecting the liberty interests of Internet users.
+It also mirrors criminal law's traditional treatment of consent defenses, and avoids possible constitutional difficulties that may arise under the broader constructions that courts have recently favored.

 Keywords: cybercrime, computer crime, unauthorized access, code

 JEL Classification: K14, K42